The Milner York: British Transport Hotels

-In 1948, Britain's railways were nationalised and with them York's railway hotel.
-Initially this was as part of the 'Hotels Executive' of the British Transport Commission.
-The British Transport Hotels brand came about in 1953.
+In 1948, Britain's railways were nationalised, and with them York's railway hotel.
+Initially, it formed part of the "Hotels Executive" of the British Transport Commission.
+The British Transport Hotels brand was introduced in 1953.

-In 1981, an annexe to the hotel, called the Friars Garden Hotel, was opened in a building that formerly served as the North Eastern Railway catering department.
-This was the last investment under nationalised ownership.
-A typical turnover at this time was 1981s £1,225,000.
-This source stated that there were then 135 bedrooms and 23 in Friar's Garden.
-At this time 24 rooms were not en-suite.
-The Ebor Restaurant had 52 covers.
-In 2013, this was The Tempus Restaurant.
+In 1981, an annexe to the hotel, known as the Friars Garden Hotel, was opened in a building that formerly served as the North Eastern Railway's catering department.
+This was the final investment under nationalised ownership.
+A typical turnover at the time was £1,225,000 in 1981.
+The same source recorded 135 bedrooms in the main hotel and 23 in Friar's Garden, with 24 rooms not yet en-suite.
+The Ebor Restaurant had 52 covers; by 2013, this space was operating as The Tempus Restaurant.

 Privatisation

-Under Margaret Thatcher's government, ancillary activities of the railways were privatised.
-This included British Transport Hotels.
-The sale was held by public tender.
-The sale inventory dated October 1982 is held by the National Railway Museum at York.
+Under Margaret Thatcher's government, ancillary activities of the railways were privatised, including British Transport Hotels.
+The sale was conducted by public tender, and the sale inventory dated October 1982 is held by the National Railway Museum in York.
 In 1983, the hotel was sold to Batchshire Limited, a subsidiary of Sea Containers, and renamed The Royal York Hotel.
+The building was Grade II listed the same year.